 - the Biodiversity Offsets Scheme

 - risk-based licensing

-These are described in greater detail under Use of economic instruments in environment protection earlier in this topic.
+These are described in greater detail earlier in this topic.

 Return and Earn container deposit scheme

-The container deposit scheme Return and Earn was introduced on 1 December 2017 to reduce drink container litter.
-Return and Earn is the largest litter reduction initiative introduced in NSW.
+The NSW Government launched the NSW Container Deposit Scheme Return and Earn in December 2017 as the largest litter reduction initiative introduced in NSW.

-The scheme addresses beverage container litter by providing an incentive to consumers to hold on to their empty container after finishing their drink and return it for a 10 cent refund.
+The scheme addresses beverage container litter by providing an incentive for consumers to return their empty drink containers for a 10-cent refund.
 It also provides an incentive for others to pick up littered containers and obtain the refund for their efforts.

 ABS 2015, Australian Environmental-Economic Accounts, 2015, cat. no. 4655.0, Australian Bureau of Statistics, Canberra